 The recorded amounts for amounts receivable and accounts payable and accrued liabilities approximate their fair value due to their short-term nature.
-The recorded amounts for investments approximate their fair value.
-The fair value of investment in common shares under the fair value hierarchy is measured using Level 1 inputs.

 Capital Management

 The Company manages its capital structure and makes adjustments to it, based on the funds available to the Company, in order to support the acquisition and exploration of petroleum and natural gas properties.
 The Board of Directors does not establish quantitative return on capital criteria for management, but rather relies on the expertise of the Company's management to sustain development of the business.
 The Company defines capital that it manages as share capital.
 The Company will continue to assess new properties and seek to acquire an interest in additional properties if it feels there is sufficient geologic or economic potential and if it has adequate financial resources to do so.
 Management reviews its capital management approach on an ongoing basis and believes that this approach, given the relative size of the Company, is reasonable.